api2cart/ruby-sdk/docs/WebhookApi.md

   callback: 'https://example.com/callback', # String | Callback url that returns shipping rates.
 It should be able to accept POST requests with json data.
   label: 'Super webhook', # String | The name you give to the webhook
   fields: 'id, name, description', # String | Fields the webhook should send
+  response_fields: '{result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   active: true, # Boolean | Webhook status
   lang_id: '3', # String | Language id
   store_id: '1' # String | Defines store id where the webhook should be assigned